Elton John sent cook to Italy to learn to make risotto after Gianni Versace dinner

 Sir Elton John and his husband David Furnish have confirmed rumours that they sent their cook to Italy to learn to make risotto.

-The 57-year-old “Tiny Dancer” singer was forced to make lifestyle changes after a number of health scares including a severe eye infection, and the removal of his prostate, appendix, and tonsils.
+The 77-year-old “Tiny Dancer” singer was forced to make lifestyle changes after a number of health scares including a severe eye infection, and the removal of his prostate, appendix, and tonsils.

 He admitted that he was no longer able to eat any sugary treats, despite his sweet tooth.